How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 Organizations worldwide must navigate an increasingly complex web of privacy regulations:

-SOC 2 Type II (Service Organization Control) is often required by customers evaluating SaaS vendors and applies to any organization storing customer data.
-It covers five trust service criteria: security, availability, processing integrity, confidentiality, and privacy.
+- SOC 2 Type II — Required by customers evaluating SaaS vendors; covers security, availability, processing integrity, confidentiality, and privacy

-ISO 27001 is the international standard for Information Security Management Systems (ISMS), demonstrating systematic risk management and providing a framework for continuous security improvement.
+- ISO 27001 — International standard for Information Security Management Systems (ISMS); demonstrates systematic risk management

-PCI DSS (Payment Card Industry Data Security Standard) applies to any organization processing, storing, or transmitting payment card data, regardless of industry.
+- PCI DSS — Applies to any organization processing, storing, or transmitting payment card data, regardless of industry

-FedRAMP (Federal Risk and Authorization Management Program) is required for cloud services used by U.S. government agencies and increasingly adopted by organizations with government contracts.
+- FedRAMP — Required for cloud services used by U.S. government agencies; increasingly adopted by organizations with government contracts

 Regardless of specific regulations, organizations should implement these universal data protection principles: